Mutuba/ShoutOuts/README.md

 # ShoutOuts
-A command  line project that enables users to create comments, edit.
+A command  line project that enables users to create comments and edit.